vidyaganjasri/warehouse-box-counter-AI-powered/yolov8/readme.md

 # 📦 Warehouse Box Counter - YOLOv8 Object Detection

+please make sure you have opencv-python and ultralytics installed

 This project uses YOLOv8 to detect boxes in a warehouse setup.
 It includes the trained model and all required files to test and run object detection on a custom dataset.